In this day and age, if you want to grow your company’s online presence, knowing social media optimization is like salt on fries.

 #1 Be Video Friendly

 Videos are the present and the future.
-People love watching fresh visual content and businesses use videos to market their brand and engage with their followers.
-But there’s a science to posting videos that win people’s hearts.
+People love watching fresh visual content.
+That's why businesses are so focused on video marketing success: videos market their brand and engage their followers.
+But there's a science to posting videos that win people's hearts.
+You just have to come up with the right video ideas: once that's done, you're already halfway there.

 Simply put, you'll need to:

 - Make sure you share high-quality videos related to what you do.
+High-quality videos = click-worthy videos.
 Sharing videos of puppies may be cute, but how is this helping your brand?
 Instead, you could showcase behind the scenes at work or show your product/service in use.

 - Evaluate if your videos are educating your readers and giving them useful information.